Compute

 3. Choose Asset Management > Container Fingerprints > Asset Fingerprints.
 On the Asset Fingerprints page that is displayed, view the fingerprint data of all containers.

-If you find risky assets after counting, remove them in a timely manner.
-Common high-risk ports are listed in the High-risk port list.
-You are advised to handle the ports as follows:
+If you find unsafe assets after counting, remove them in a timely manner.

 • If HSS detects open high-risk ports or unused ports, check whether they are really used by your services.
 If they are not, disable them.
 For dangerous ports, you are advised to further check their program files, and delete or isolate their source files if necessary.